 Many of us know the satisfaction that comes from figuring out how to change out a light fixture or get to the bottom of a dripping faucet.
 On the other hand, many of us have also experienced the sinking feeling of a do-it-yourself project gone wrong: a gushing faucet that requires immediate professional attention or a light that won’t turn on.
 With home repairs, your success, or lack thereof, becomes evident fairly quickly.
 Unfortunately, the same cannot be said for do-it-yourself estate planning.
 Oftentimes, the mistakes made when individuals write their own wills are not discovered until it is too late to fix them.

 This article explores the laws surrounding “do-it-yourself” wills and discusses how writing your own will can affect your estate.

 Will it Be Valid?

-the will has been typed, there is no date, or the person writing the will forgot to sign it.
+Many of the self-drafted wills I see are invalid because part or all of the will has been typed, there is no date, or the person writing the will forgot to sign it.
 This renders the will invalid and unenforceable.

 Is it Going to Accomplish Your Goals?